-Basic Components for Building Column Store-based Applications
+Basic Building Blocks for Column-Stores

-Andreas Schmidt[†] and Daniel Kimmig[†]

-Department of Computer Science and Business Information Systems, Karlsruhe University of Applied Sciences Karlsruhe, Germany Email: andreas.schmidt@hs-karlsruhe.de [†] Institute for Applied Computer Science Karlsruhe Institute of Technology Karlsruhe, Germany Email: {andreas.schmidt, daniel.kimmig}@kit.edu
+Andreas Schmidt^{†}, Daniel Kimmig[†], and Reimar Hofmann^{} Department of Computer Science and Business Information Systems, Karlsruhe University of Applied Sciences Karlsruhe, Germany Email: {andreas.schmidt, reimar.hofmann}@hs-karlsruhe.de [†] Institute for Applied Computer Science Karlsruhe Institute of Technology Karlsruhe, Germany Email: {andreas.schmidt, daniel.kimmig}@kit.edu

-Abstract-A constantly increasing CPU-memory gap as well as steady growth of main memory capacities has increased interest in column store systems due to potential performance gains within the realm of database solutions.
-In the past several monolithic systems have reached maturity in the commercial and academic space.
-However a framework of low-level and modular components for rapidly building column store based applications has yet to emerge.
-A possible field of application is the rapid development of high-performance components in various data-intensive areas such as text-retrieval systems.
-The main contribution of this paper is column-store-kit, a basic building block of low-level components for constructing applications based on column store principles.
+Abstract-A constantly increasing CPU-memory gap as well as steady growth of main memory capacities have increased interest in column store systems due to potential performance gains within the realm of database solutions.
+In the past, several monolithic systems have reached maturity in the commercial and academic spaces.
+However, a framework of low-level and modular components for rapidly building column store based applications has yet to emerge.
+A possible field of application is the rapid development of high-performance components in various dataintensive areas such as text-retrieval systems and recommendation systems.
+The main contribution of this paper is a columnstore-tool-kit, a basic building block of low-level components for constructing applications based on column store principles.
 We present a minimal amount of necessary structural elements and associated operations required for building applications based on our column-store-kit.
+The eligibility of our toolkit is demonstrated subsequently in using the components of our toolkit for building different query execution plans.
+This part of work is a first step in our effort for the construction of a pure colmun-store based query optimizer.

-Keywords-Column store; basic components; framework; rapid prototyping.
+Keywords-Column store; basic components; framework; rapid prototyping; TPC-H benchmark; query-optimizer; query-execution plan.